 clear | Clears the terminal screen. |

-cd | Use this command to change current working directory.
+cd | Use this command to change the current working directory.
 In plain words, navigate from one directory to another directory. |

-exit | Stop any program, go out from Terminal, or come out from any point from any situation. |
+exit | Stop any program, go out from the Terminal, or come out from any point in any situation. |

 kill | Stop any process.
-This command is like the “End Process” of Windows operating system. |
+This command is like the “End Process” of the Windows operating system. |

-man | This is abbreviation of the word, “manual”.
+man | This is the abbreviation of the word, “manual”.
 Issue this command to view the technical documentation of any command.
-It describes how a particular commands does, it’s parameters, switches, etc. Not even that, issue the same command to view “man”‘s manual, like this: |
+It describes how a particular command does, its parameters, switches, etc. Not even that, issue the same command to view “man”‘s manual, like this: |

 pwd | “pwd ” stands for “Present Working Directory”.
 Punching in in the Terminal, this command tells you the current folder path. |

-halt | Depending upon arguments, this command stops all running processes, halts the computer, power-off and reboot the computer. |
+halt | Depending upon arguments, this command stops all running processes, halts the computer, power-off and reboots the computer. |

 reboot | Stops all running processes and then restarts the computer. |

-Stop all running processes and power-off the computer. |
+shutdown | Stop all running processes and power off the computer. |

-This command is abbreviation of “Super-User DO”. “sudo” runs all commands as Super User or Root user.
+sudo | This command is the abbreviation of “Super-User DO”. “sudo” runs all commands as Super User or Root user.
 Using the power of this command, a user retains the permission to do “whatever he wishes”. |

-Commands that Tells You About Your System
+Commands that Tell You About Your System

-date | Shows the current date, day and time.
+date | Shows the current date, day, and time.
 You can modify the output of this command using arguments. |

-df | This commands shows the total disk space usage. |
+df | This command shows the total disk space usage. |

-hostname | This Terminal command outputs the host name (means, the username) of current computer. |
+hostname | This Terminal command outputs the hostname (means, the username) of the current computer. |

 ps | Shows a list of running processes. |

-top | Displays different information of top processes that are currently running. |
+top | Displays different information on top processes that are currently running. |

 htop | It is a text-based interface that is used as a process monitor.
-It is much like the Task Manager of Windows operating system, but in text format. |
+It is much like the Task Manager of the Windows operating system but in text format. |

-uptime | This commands displays the time your computer since your computer was last restarted. |
+uptime | This commands displays the time the computer has since your computer was last restarted. |

 File Handling Commands

-bzip2 | This commands is used to compress (archive) files in one file in .bz2 format.
-Same command is used to decompress any archived .bz2 file. |
+bzip2 | This command is used to compress (archive) files in one file in .bz2 format.
+The same command is used to decompress any archived .bz2 file. |

 chmod | It is used to change the access permission of any or many files at a time. |

 chown | You can use this command to change ownership of any or many files.
-Users who are granted the permission to change other’s file, folder permission, can issue this command and change ownership. |
+Users who are granted permission to change others’ files, and folder permission, can issue this command and change ownership. |

 cp | Issue this command to copy file(s). |

-find, and, locate | Use these commands to find file. |
+find, and, locate | Use these commands to find the files. |

 grep | “grep” is an interesting command.
 It works like a wild card.
 With this command, a user can search a string in one or many files and displays a list of files in which the search string is found. |

-install | This command is like “cp” copy command, but, differs in few ways. “install” command copies files, but, additionally sets the file mode bits and, if possible, their owner and group. |
+install | This command is like the “cp” copy command, but, differs in a few ways. “install” command copies files, but, additionally sets the file mode bits and, if possible, their owner and group. |

 mkdir | You issue this command to “make” a directory. |

 rmdir | This commands deletes a directory.
-Users with proper permission can only delete folder. |
+Users with proper permission can only delete the folder. |

 mv | This command is used to a file from one directory to another directory. |

-md5sum, sha1sum, sha256sum | Use of one of these commands to test integrity of any file. |
+md5sum, sha1sum, sha256sum | Use one of these commands to test the integrity of any file. |

-rm | It is used to “delete” one or many files or folder.
-Using parameters, “rm” can delete recursive files, folders. |
+rm | It is used to “delete” one or many files or folders.
+Using parameters, “rm” can delete recursive files and folders. |

-tar | Added with argument parameters, this “tar” is used to compress files and folder.
-Same command is used to decompress any archived file. |
+tar | Added with argument parameters, this “tar” is used to compress files and folders.
+The same command is used to decompress any archived file. |

-zip, unzip | These are another archive command.
-Depending of argument parameters, “zip” command compresses (archives) files and/or folders, while “unzip” does the opposite task, it decompresses any .zip file. |
+zip, unzip | These are other archive command.
+Depending on argument parameters, the “zip” command compresses (archives) files and/or folders, while “unzip” does the opposite task, it decompresses any .zip file. |

 7za | “7za” is an example of another archiving Terminal command.
 This command takes many arguments as command-line parameters to compress files and folders and decompresses archived files made by 7za. |